5 Tips For Maintaining An Attractive Hedge

 removing the roots to prevent regrowth.
 Applying a layer of mulch around the base of the hedge can help suppress weed growth and retain soil moisture.

 Proactive pest and disease management are crucial for maintaining the vitality and attractiveness of your hedge.
-Regularly inspect the foliage and stems for signs of
+Regularly inspects the foliage and stems for signs of

 IMPORTANT: Some pests are invasive and monitored by